Supersheep7/CCS2_emoji/README.md

 5. Sanitize the data
 6. Work on data, various
 7. Commit to a first selection of emojis
+8. Choose Model
+9. Run FastText for extracting embeddings on data.
+Get T-SNE
+10. Get embeddings of 97 emojis

 ===

 To do:

-16/05

-1. Choose model and start setup

 18/05

-3. Run model for extracting embeddings on data.
-Maybe we will have to augment the data or smth.
+1. Collect distances from fasttext embeddings
-4. Get embeddings of 50-100 emojis
+2. Get encodings of 97 emojis from a (pre-trained?) autoencoder and collect distances

 19/05

-5. Get encodings of 50-100 emojis from a (pre-trained?) autoencoder -> Maybe we will need to compress them to a PCA?
+3. Design experiment: methods
+4. Design experiment: sample bias analysis

 20/05

-6. Fuse the two representation in some relevant way
+5. Fuse the two representation in some relevant way

 21/05

-7. Collect distances for (N*N-1)/2 pairs of emojis
+6. Collect distances for (N*N-1)/2 pairs of emojis
-8. Select 50 relevant pairs of emojis to test against gold data
+7. Select 50 relevant pairs of emojis to test against gold data

-22/05

-9. Design experiment: methods
-10. Design experiment: sample bias analysis

-23-26/05 (switch to NLP and AIMAS videos)
+22-26/05 (switch to NLP and AIMAS videos)

-11. Run experiment
+8. Run experiment

 27/05

-12. Test pairs of emojis, distances of each model against gold
+9. Test pairs of emojis, distances of each model against gold

 28-2/05

-13. Plots, tables, results
+10. Plots, tables, results
-14. Write report
+11. Write report